perrybutler/advanced-string-vis/README.md

 FAQ
 ---
-*Can I use this in other versions of Visual Studio?*
+*Can I use this in other versions of Visual Studio?* Apparently you can:

-Apparently you can - "To use this visualizer with other versions of Visual Studio, just change the Microsoft.VisualStudio.DebuggerVisualizers references to the version that aligns with your Visual Studio version." -David Michener
+> *"To use this visualizer with other versions of Visual Studio, just change the Microsoft.VisualStudio.DebuggerVisualizers references to the version that aligns with your Visual Studio version." -David Michener*

 History
 -------